-- Environmental Hazards and Landscape Resilience
+- Hazards Resilience

 - Energy and Decarbonization

-- Ecology, Systems and the Designed Environment
+- Ecology, Systems, and the Designed Environment

-- Natural Climate Solutions, Restoration and Biodiversity
+- Natural Climate Solutions, Restoration, and Biodiversity

 IHP Evaluation Criteria

-- Scholars whose work integrates issues of environmental and social justice through lived experience, community engagement, and/or scholarship.
+- whose work integrates issues of environmental and social justice through lived experience, community engagement, and/or scholarship.

-- Scholars who seek to build bridges and span boundaries who demonstrate potential for fruitful collaborations, for building relationships, and for working successfully across disciplines, cultures, and communities.
+- who seek to build bridges and span boundaries who demonstrate potential for fruitful collaborations, for building relationships, and for working successfully across disciplines, cultures, and communities.